 Android recovery mode is a term thrown around quite a lot, and if you are not sure what it means, this guide should tell you what this recovery mode is and how you can access it on your device.

-Your Android device actually packs many more features than what you use.
-One of these is Android recovery mode.
-As the name suggests, this is actually a mode that you can reboot your device into and access many features to fix some problems and recover your phone or tablet.
+Android recovery mode is actually a mode that you can reboot your device into and access many features to fix some problems and recover your phone or tablet.

 One of the options you will see in your recovery is a Reboot system now.
 As the name implies, this option allows you to turn off your device and then turn it back on in normal mode.
 When you tap this option, your phone will boot into normal mode.